heidyzs/OERAnalysis/LDA_Analysis.md

     ## 1 Highly Qualified Highly Qualified  6256
     ## 2 Most Qualified   Most Qualified    5079

-We correctly put 6256 HQ into HQ bin and 5079 MQ into MQ bin.
+We correctly put 6256 HQ narratives into the HQ bin and 5079 MQ narratives into the MQ bin.

 Now lets see how well we were able to assign topics to documents based on individal words and see what words made it difficult to assign topics.